nallen05/old-norse/flokkr/README.md

 # Flokkr design philosophy

-1. Dedicated to making interactive TUIs
+1. Dedicated to making interactive TUIs with Skald/Bifrost
 2. Speed: immediately respond to user input; correctly juggle multiple timers; avoid polling
 3. Precision & predictability: by default, all timers syncronize via a global schedule.
 So you can depend on them interesecting at recurring frequences.
 4. All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
 (Encourages Old Norse "high locality" code structure)